-IMF's Lagarde on trial over French payout to tycoon
+IMF's Lagarde vows to fight negligence charge in French payout trial

 The case dates back to a time when Tapie sued the state for compensation after selling his stake in sports company Adidas to then state-owned Credit Lyonnais in 1993.

 He accused the bank of defrauding him after it resold its stake for a much higher price.
-With case stuck in the courts, the two sides agreed to private settlement and Tapie was awarded in 2008 a 403 million euro payout, including interest.
+With the case stuck in the courts, the two sides agreed to a private settlement and Tapie was awarded a 403 million euro payout, including interest.

-(Reporting by Chine Labbe; Writing by Leigh Thomas; Editing by Tom Heneghan)
+Reporting by Chine Labbe; Writing by Leigh Thomas; Editing by Richard Balmforth and Catherine Evans